spaceraccoon/npm-scan/README.md

 #### Q. How is this different from other scanners out there?
 A. Most scanners such as Source Clear and Black Duck conduct their scanning based on databases such as the [National Vulnerability Database](4).
 This is slow as it could be weeks or months by the time a vulnerability is disclosed, inwhich time the malicious package would have been automatically updated on millions of devices.

-Our heuristics-based approach means we are just flagging any suspicious behavior that would not be the norm of typical node packages.
+Our heuristics-based approach gives immediate feedback on how suspicious a package is.
+The heuristics are just flagging any suspicious behavior that would not be the norm of typical node packages.
 For example, flatmap-stream modified the `npm_package_description` as part of its malicious intent, which is not typical behavior.
 Even if this is flagged with a low severity score (since it isn't exactly behavior in itself), but combine that with other heauristics such as the use of AES to decrypt files in another location, and flatmap-stream starts to look very suspicious.

 ## Developing
 ```